uw-biorobotics/brl_data/README.md

 To stay with the old ASCII format, set `BRL_json_metadata = False` in top of brl_data.py.

   There is a new utility file `brl_convert_metadata.py` which will convert your old .meta files to additional `_meta.json` files.

-* Generates consistent, unique, and informative file names -- no more collisions!
-  File names contain the creation date and a unique hash.

-* Supports a flexible and expandable dictionary of metadata saved in a separate human-readable file with the same filename root as each datafile.

-* Records the git commit hash of your currently running software in the metadata.
-Later on you can go back to the exact code commit that generated your data (especially good for simulations).

-* Optionally can detect at runtime that you have changed any of your code and automatically make a new commit.

-* Intelligently append to existing brl_data datafiles (if for example your code runs once per day).

 ## This repo includes